Regular full-time and part-time (30 hours+/week) employees and their eligible dependents may participate in the Group Insurance Program.

 Enrollment/Changes in Optional Group Plan

-The Optional Group Plan includes Dental Insurance, Voluntary Term Life, Voluntary Accidental Death & Dismemberment, Vision Insurance, Long Term Disability, and Short Term Disability.
+The Optional Group Plan includes Dental Insurance, Voluntary Term Life, Voluntary Accidental Death and Dismemberment, Vision Insurance, Long Term Disability and Short Term Disability.
 These plans may be selected individually.

 During annual enrollment, participants can:

 - Enroll in or cancel health insurance for yourself or your eligible dependents

 - Choose or change health insurance vendor and network

 - Enroll in, transfer or cancel dental insurance

 - Enroll in, transfer or cancel vision insurance

 - Enroll in, change coverage or cancel voluntary life insurances (voluntary term life and/or voluntary accidental death and dismemberment)

 - Enroll in short term disability insurance